franroma-720/til/tils/Forecasting.md

 - There are classical decomposition methods originating in the 1920s, which are rarely used today due to shortcomings (although more advanced methods build off of this approach).
 - There is also the STL decomposition method - “Seasonal and Trend decomposition using Loess”.

+## Time Series Features

+Interesting features to calculate over a time series include quantiles (0%, 25%, 50%, 75%, 100%), autocorrelation features, STL features, and a number of other features from the `feasts` package, which includes 55 features.
+PCA can be a useful method for identifying which features are most significant rather than reviewing them all individually against one another.